Upside-Down-Collective/dots-game/README.md

 ### docker-build.sh
 This is a bash script, which is used to build Docker image.
 Also, there is symlink located in root directory of the repository.
 Intended action to build image is to execute mentioned symlink.

+## HAProxy - load balancing
+In root directory of the repository is a directory named `HAProxy`, which contains example `haproxy.cfg`.
+If you wish to asign a domain name or a subdomain to server hosted by You, this file and generally speaking load balancing comes in handy.
+Setting static IP address for Docker container running this project is main reason for simple setup of HAProxy and assigning subdomain.